Dividends and Disaster: How For-Profit Utilities Threaten Public Safety

 In January, Mayor London Breed requested a report from the city’s Public Utilities Commission, saying “the analysis should evaluate all options including the possibility of acquiring and building electrical infrastructure assets.”

-During a March press conference, Newsom dismissed question about bringing PG&E under public control, saying he’s focused on providing more immediate relief to fire victims.
+During a March press conference, Newsom dismissed a question about bringing PG&E under public control, saying he’s focused on providing more immediate relief to fire victims.

 A large fire burns in San Bruno, California following the 2010 gas line explosion.
 Photo: AP, Michael Sah.